junkfix/config-editor-card/README.md

 It is also possible to add this using `+ Add Card` UI and choose `Custom: Config Editor Card`

 #### To create a new file
-choose the first blank in dropdown menu and type some text and hit Save
+choose the first blank in dropdown menu and type some text and hit Save or ctrl+s

 #### Advanced Config